Personal Finance

 Advertiser Disclosure

-The Blue Business Plus Card Review: A Great Option for Rewards with No Annual Fee
+The Blue Business® Plus Card Review: A Great Option for Rewards with No Annual Fee

 Our evaluations and opinions are not influenced by our advertising relationships, but we may earn a commission from our partners’ links.
-This content is created independently from TIME’s editorial staff.
+This content is created by TIME Stamped, under TIME’s direction and produced in accordance with TIME’s editorial guidelines and overseen by TIME’s editorial staff.
 Learn more about it.

-updated: June 27, 2024
+updated: October 28, 2024

 Searching for a solid business credit card to separate your business and personal expenses?
 If you’re looking to earn travel rewards, give a quick glance at the card_name.
 It doesn’t usually come with a welcome bonus, but right now you’ll earn 15,000 American Express Membership Rewards® points after spending $3,000 on purchases within the first three months from account opening.